pmotgi/nvidia-nemo-nim-pipeline/README.md

 1.  **Import Model:**
     This step imports the base Llama3 model into your GCS bucket.

+    **Note:** Before running this command, you must edit the `nemo-import-llama3-8b-k8s.yaml` manifest file.
+Set the value of the `NEMO_MODELS_CACHE` environment variable to a folder path within your GCS bucket where the NeMo model will be loaded (e.g., `gs://<your-bucket-name>/nemo-models`).

     ```bash
     kubectl apply -f llama3-8b-nemo-nim-pipeline/nemo-import-llama3-8b-k8s.yaml
     ```

 2.  **Fine-tune with LoRA:**
     This step launches a NeMo fine-tuning job.

+    **Note:** Before running this command, you must edit the `nemo-lora-llama-8b-k8s-squad.yaml` manifest file and make the following changes:
+    *   Create a folder in your GCS bucket where the fine-tuned `.nemo` model will be saved.
+    *   Ensure this GCS path is configured as a volume mount in the manifest.
+    *   Set the `EXPLICIT_LOG_DIR` environment variable to the GCS folder path you just created (e.g., `gs://<your-bucket-name>/finetuned-models`).
+    *   Set the `NEMO_MODELS_CACHE` environment variable to the same path used in the import step.

     ```bash
     kubectl apply -f llama3-8b-nemo-nim-pipeline/nemo-lora-llama-8b-k8s-squad.yaml
     ```

 3.  **Export Model:**
     This step exports the trained LoRA adapter and merges it into a format compatible with NIM.

+    **Note:** Before running this command, you must edit the `nemo-export-llama3-8b-k8s.yaml` manifest file and set the following environment variables:
+    *   `EXPORT_INPUT_SOURCE`: Set this to the same GCS path as `EXPLICIT_LOG_DIR` from the previous fine-tuning step (where the `.nemo` model is stored).
+    *   `NIM_MODEL_EXPORT_PATH`: Set this to the GCS path where the final Hugging Face format model for NIM will be stored.

+    **Important Naming Convention:** The folder name for the exported model must follow the format `<model-name>-lora_vhf-<dataset>-<version>`.
+For example: `llama3-8b-instruct-lora_vhf-squad-v2`.

     ```bash
     kubectl apply -f llama3-8b-nemo-nim-pipeline/nemo-export-llama3-8b-k8s.yaml
     ```

 4.  **Deploy NIM:**
     This step deploys the NVIDIA Inference Microservice to serve the fine-tuned model.

+    **Note:** Before running this command, you must edit the `nim-llama-deployment.yaml` manifest file and set the following environment variables:
+    *   `NIM_PEFT_SOURCE`: Set this to the GCS path where all the exported model files are stored.
+    *   `NIM_MODEL_PROFILE`: This variable sets the profile for inference, which can vary depending on the backend (vLLM or Triton) and parallelism settings (TP/PP).
+For this pipeline, a specific profile for vLLM with LoRA and TP=1, PP=1 is used.
+To list all available profiles, you can run the command `list-model-profiles` inside the NeMo container.

     ```bash
     kubectl apply -f llama3-8b-nimo-nim-pipeline/nim-llama-deployment.yaml
     ```